SergeiAlabugaSDD/GoL_frontend/README.md

 # GoL_Frontend

-It's a client-side of application, implementing known "Game of Life"
+It's a client-side of application, implementing known ["Game of Life"][df2]

 See [LIVE Game of Life][df1]